SimplifyJobs/Summer2025-Internships/README.md

 		<sub><i>Stop manually re-entering your information.
 Simplify’s extension helps you autofill internship applications on millions of sites.</i></sub>
 	</p>
 </div>
 ---

-:warning: **This repository is only for internships/co-ops in the United States, Canada or for Remote positions:earth_americas:.**

-🧠 For tips on the internship process check out the [Zero to Offer](https://www.pittcs.wiki/zero-to-offer) 🧠

-🙏 **Contribute by submitting a [pull request](https://github.com/susam/gitpr#create-pull-request)!** 🙏

 ## The List 👔
 [⬇️ Jump to bottom ⬇️](https://github.com/pittcsc/Summer2023-Internships#we-love-our-contributors-%EF%B8%8F%EF%B8%8F)